How much should I expect to pay for Olumiant®?

 - Increased risk of death in people 50 years of age or older who have at least 1 heart disease risk factor and are taking a medicine in a class of medicines called JAK inhibitors.

 - Cancer and immune system problems.
 Olumiant may increase your risk of lymphoma and other cancers, including skin cancers.
 People taking a medicine in the class of medicines called JAK inhibitors have a higher risk of certain cancers, including lymphoma and lung cancer, especially if you are a current or past smoker.
+Follow your doctor's advice about having your skin checked for skin cancer while taking Olumiant.

 - Increased risk of major cardiovascular events such as heart attack, stroke or death in people 50 years of age and older who have at least 1 heart disease risk factor and taking a medicine in the class of medicines called JAK inhibitors, especially if you are a current or past smoker.
 Get emergency help right away if you have any symptoms of a heart attack or stroke while taking Olumiant, including: